lunapapa-finland/EDISS-CyclyGAN/README.md

 Explore an all-in-one Colab notebook to reproduce my results using the pre-trained model: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1gn4E-sGde88apPNuxCiONjOaJJ1FrIU7?usp=sharing)

-If you wish to conduct your experiments using maritime data with fine-tuned hyperparameters, please continue reading.
+If you wish to conduct your experiments using maritime data or other datasets with fine-tuned hyperparameters, please continue reading.

 ## Overview of CycleGAN